Marlon154/obsidian-immich/README.md

     - Immich Album Share Key: the Key you obtained in step 4.

 ## Usage

+### Basic usage
+1. Go to the note you want to insert an image/video into.
+The editor view must be in focus.
 1. Open the command palette in Obsidian (`ctrl/cmd + p` or swipe down on mobile).
-1. Search `Immich`.
+1. Search "Immich".
-1. Select `Immich: Insert from Immich` and click on the image(s) you want to include in your note.
+1. Select `Immich: Insert from album` and click on the image(s) you want to include in your note.

+### Available Commands
+The following commands are available for use.

+#### Insert from album
+The standard insertion command.
+Please note you must have an open editor focused to use this command.
+Brings up the image selection modal.

+#### Refresh album cache
+The "Insert from album" command caches some information such as available images/videos, urls, and other metadata when it is first run.
+If you find that new images or changes are not showing up in the image selection modal, running this command will refresh the caches.